Salesforce vs. HubSpot CRM: Which is Right for Your Business?

 Before determining which CRM is right for your business, it is important to note that a CRM is not a standalone solution for sales and marketing success.
 In any business, you’ll need a Marketing Platform, such as HubSpot, Marketo, or Pardot, to run in tandem with the CRM and provide the tools necessary to keep a steady flow of leads entering the CRM.

+We work with dozens of CRMs and other tools and platforms to make your sales and marketing teams more effective and efficient.
 The following are questions you should ask yourself before deciding whether to implement HubSpot CRM or Salesforce for your business.
 These same questions apply when selecting other CRMS, but for purpose of discussion we'll focus on HubSpot and Salesforce.

 The HubSpot CRM, in its infancy, is not robust enough to handle complex sales processes.
 Unlike Salesforce, which has an expansive application marketplace and seemingly unrestricted development capabilities, HubSpot CRM is very limited in its customization at the moment.
 Though this will undoubtedly change in the future, HubSpot CRM simply can not handle complex sales and business processes like Salesforce can.